 COMMON BRAND NAME(S): Imitrex

-HOW TO USE: Read the Patient Information Leaflet available from your pharmacist before you start using sumatriptan and each time you get a refill.
-Ask your doctor or pharmacist if you have any questions.
+HOW TO USE: Read the Patient Information Leaflet if available from your pharmacist before you start taking sumatriptan and each time you get a refill.
+If you have any questions, ask your doctor or pharmacist.

-Take this medication by mouth, with or without food, at the first sign of a migraine.
-If there is no improvement in your symptoms, do not take any more doses of this medication before talking to your doctor.
-If your symptoms are only partly relieved, or if your headache comes back, you may take a second dose after two hours or as directed by your doctor.
+Take this medication by mouth with or without food as directed by your doctor, at the first sign of a migraine.
+The dosage is based on your medical condition and response to treatment.
+If there is no improvement in your symptoms, do not take more doses of this medication before talking to your doctor.
+If your symptoms are only partly relieved, or if your headache comes back, you may take another dose at least two hours after the first dose.
 Do not take more than 200 milligrams in a 24-hour period.

 Additional Imitrex Information